WSPCF began life in the sitting room of a parent carer, and in the beginning was run out of a carrier bag!

-It was 2008 and parent carer forums were being developed across England through support providing by ‘Aiming High for Disabled Children’ – a government funded initiative.
+It was 2008 and parent carer forums were being developed across England through support provided by ‘Aiming High for Disabled Children’ – a government funded initiative.

 The aim was to have parent members who represented a range of disabilities, who would influence improvements in services across education, health and social care.

 Those opinions were fed back to central government and, in 2014, the Children & Families Act was finally given Royal Assent.
 Changes to the law give greater protection to vulnerable children; it replaces SEN Statements with Education, Health and Care Plans (EHCP) that cover a child’s education health and care needs, and extends education provision for young people with SEND to the age of 25.

-Whilst all that was going on, behind the scenes, Forum members were busy transforming WSPCF into a charity limited by guarantee… which is how we got to where we are today.
+Whilst all that was going on, behind the scenes, Forum members were busy transforming WSPCF into a charity limited by guarantee… which is how we got to where we are today!